- Page 1 Huawei P20 Pro

 In typical Trusted Reviews fashion, I ran the Huawei P20 Pro through a Geekbench 4 simulation – a benchmark test designed to assess a handset’s raw performance.
 It performed well, scoring 1921 in the single-core and 6837 in the multi-core test, but falling short of the Galaxy S9 – which scored 3690 and 8757, respectively.

-Coming from an iPhone X and Galaxy S9 Plus, I’m used to top-of-the-line performance – and the P20 Pro didn’t disappoint.
+Coming from an iPhone X and Samsung Galaxy S9 Plus, I’m used to top-of-the-line performance – and the P20 Pro didn’t disappoint.
 I’d even go as far as to say that it’s far more fluid than Apple’s and Samsung’s flagships, displaying no lag whatsoever, contrary to what the benchmark results would have you to believe.

 Huawei P20 Pro – Camera

 But that’s not the best bit.
-Huawei has invested a lot of resources into further developing the AI engine that debuted on the Huawei P10, with the feature now offering frame-by-frame optimisation – in the default Auto shooting mode – for a host of different scenarios, including action and night shots, and close-ups.
+Huawei has invested a lot of resources into further developing the AI engine that debuted on the Huawei P10, with the feature now offering frame-by-frame optimisation – in the default Auto shooting mode – for a host of different scenarios, including action shots, night shots, and close-ups.

-On the odd occasion – like Max Parker, our resident Phones and Tablets Editor, found with the Galaxy S9 Plus – the images the P20 Pro churned out weren’t exactly representative of what I was in front of me, and that’s because they’d been heavily oversaturated in post-production – something the handset does by default.
+On the odd occasion – like Max Parker, our resident Phones and Tablets Editor, found with the Samsung Galaxy S9 – the images the P20 Pro churned out weren’t exactly representative of what I was in front of me, and that’s because they’d been heavily oversaturated in post-production – something the handset does by default.

 Most of the time, however, the auto-manipulation, which is powered by the aforementioned AI engine, works in the camera’s favour, making colours pop, even in the darkest of settings.
 Just look at this picture I snapped of the Eiffel Tower at midnight.
 You wouldn’t believe that was shot on a smartphone, right?